TimCastelijns/Room15Bot/README.md

 Access levels do not overlap.
 I.e. a bot owner is not necessarily a room owner.

-For more detailed information on how each command is processed and what input it will take you can check its UseCase [here](https://github.com/TimCastelijns/Room15Bot/tree/master/src/main/kotlin/com/timcastelijns/room15bot/bot/usecases).
+For more detailed information on how each command is processed, what input it will take and what aliases it has, you can check its UseCase [here](https://github.com/TimCastelijns/Room15Bot/tree/master/src/main/kotlin/com/timcastelijns/room15bot/bot/usecases).
 For more detailed information on what constitutes a command you can check its pattern in the [CommandParser](https://github.com/TimCastelijns/Room15Bot/blob/master/src/main/kotlin/com/timcastelijns/room15bot/util/CommandParser.kt).

 ## Running